 Working for paranoids isn't the easiest or the safest way to make a living, but it paid well.
 It even appeared that I had survived another assignment, and I looked forward to enjoying my hard-earned gains.

 Afloat in the windowless tin-can cabin of my vessel, three rocks visited as planned, bound for home, I fantasized about air and water not endlessly recycled, food that had been grown, not printed, and gymnastic marathon sex with my wife.
-Not necessarily . . .
+Not necessarily in . . .

 We're very sorry, but this content is only available to current subscribers.

 Perhaps you just need to log in.
 If you're already logged in, please check if your subscription has expired by looking here.

 If you're not already a subscriber you need to know that our columns and editorials are free, along with a few other items, but almost all stories and all downloads are paid only.